huibosa/Programming/languages/c/12-storage-classes-linkage-and-memory-management/note.md

 the thread terminates.

-Such an object is created when a declaration that would otherwise create a file scope object is modified with the keyword `_Thread_local`.When a variable is declared with this specifier, each thread gets its own private copy of that variable.
+Such an object is created when a declaration that would otherwise create a file scope object is modified with the keyword `_Thread_local`.
+When a variable is declared with this specifier, each thread gets its own private copy of that variable.